JamesHenry/ng-custom-element/README.md

 ## ng-prop-\* and ng-on-\* are awesome, but not backwards compatible

 The changes introduced to facilitate the helpers for ng-prop-\* and ng-on-\* are not backwards compatible.
-This library therefore exposes a custom directive called `ng-custom-element` which allows you emulate how it works!
+This library therefore exposes a custom directive called `ng-custom-element` which allows you to emulate how it works!

 It has been tested in AngularJS versions as far back as 1.3, but it may even work in versions older than that.